PurabB/Team-6-Tutorial/TEMPLATE.md

 ## Introduction

 This tutorial is designed to guide you through connecting any ESP development module to a Bluetooth game controller.
 Specifically, we will demonstrate using a wireless Xbox controller with the ESP32-S3 dev module to control a robotic arm.
-The primary objective is to establish a connection between the controller and the ESP32 module, enabling you to read all inputs effectively.
+The primary objective is to establish a connection between the controller and the ESP32 module, enabling you to read all inputs effectively and then control the intensity of an LED through the joystick.

 The motivation behind this tutorial is to provide a practical example of integrating Bluetooth game controllers with ESP modules, showcasing their potential in robotics and other applications.
 By following this tutorial, readers will gain hands-on experience in setting up and configuring the hardware and software, ultimately enhancing their understanding of Bluetooth communication and control systems.